kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day10-New-Lang-Perl/README.md

 My prior experience with Perl mostly consisted of remembering Randall Munroe mention it in xkcd strips.
 I also used it one time to compile a compiler for the Chef esoteric language (now there's an intense language!)

 This challenge wasn't too hard, Perl seems just fine as a language.
-I do like its cute syntax choices, like declaring variables with 'my' and telling processes to 'die' to exit loops.
+I do like its cute syntax choices, like declaring variables with 'my' and telling processes to 'die' to handle errors.

 Not much more to say this time!